soroushojagh6633/ETL-Learning/Tutorial/Extract_From_OpenAQ.md

 * parameters: provides a simple listing of parameters within the platform
 * sources: provides a list of data sources

+## Version of python libraries
-### In the time of creating this Git repository I just installed the following versions of required python libraries:
+In the time of creating this Git repository I just installed the following versions of required python libraries:
 pandas: 0.24.2 </br>
 requests: 2.22.0 </br>
 py-openaq: 1.1.0 </br>